Sorry! We're currently no longer able to provide quotations to insure holiday homes in France.

 An essential checklist for buying insurance for your house in France

-Owning a French holiday home can be an excellent investment and rewarding experience.
+Owning a French holiday home can be an excellent investment and a rewarding experience.
 However, maintaining a property in the sun can be extremely stressful if you don't take steps to protect your property.
 If like many holiday home owners you only visit a handful of times a year when the sun is shining, you may be blissfully unaware of the risks facing your property - until you have a claim.

 France has seen an alarming number of natural catastrophes in recent years, particularly flooding and storm damage to properties.
 French holiday home burglaries also rocketed by 18 per cent last year, unoccupied holiday properties are an easy target.